QRIS Frequently Asked Questions

 Why is the QRIS system changing?

 o The federal government requires that each state examine its Quality Rating and Improvement System (QRIS) through a lens of continuous improvement.
 This means states are always challenging themselves to develop tools not only to improve quality but also to make lasting impacts.

 o While the existing system did make quality impacts that were beneficial for participating programs, the Alabama Department of Human Resources (DHR) saw an opportunity to create a system that would appeal to more programs, and thereby increase participation to expand quality care and early education for more children and families.
 The mandate for continuous improvement challenges states to step outside their comfort zone and examine current practices to determine where opportunities for growth can be found.
 We are looking closely at the existing QRIS system and gathering feedback from the field to raise quality, accessibility, and support for early childcare and education programs in the state of Alabama.

 o All initially licensed providers in good standing will be offered an opportunity to enroll as a participant in the QRIS Program during this fiscal year.

 Who is implementing the new QRIS system?

 DHR receives federal funding to implement the QRIS system in Alabama.
 The Alabama Department of Early Childhood Education (ADECE) has been selected by DHR to administer the QRIS system in Alabama through an interagency agreement.

-The new QRIS system is being developed with consideration from public survey responses from STAR-rated and unrated programs.
+The new QRIS system was developed with consideration of public survey responses from STAR-rated and unrated programs.
 An advisory council has been created with prominent stakeholders in private childcare, family childcare, Head Start, higher education, advocacy groups, and community leaders.
-Input from other states regarding the progress of their own QRIS system, as well as ideas from state and national voices, will offer a broader perspective.
+Input from other states regarding the progress of their own QRIS system, as well as ideas from state and national voices, also offer a broader perspective.

 What if my STAR Rating is up for annual review or renewal?